-The 2-year master’s programme in Geoinformatics for Urbanised Society prepares students to become highly qualified specialists to analyse spatial data and develop decision support systems for the public, private, and non-governmental sectors.
-Special emphasis of the programme is put on the development of practical skills of students.
+The 2-year master’s programme in Geoinformatics for Urbanised Society prepares highly qualified specialists in handling and analysing spatial data for a better understanding of the global environmental and urban processes, and developing decision support systems for public, private, and non-governmental sector.

 "As a student in human geography and environmental sciences in Tartu University, I extended my studies to the field of geoinformatics.
 Today I work with spatial plans and databases that support planning in the whole Europe.
 In the contemporary world, spatial planning simply relies on data and information systems."

 Martin Gauk (alumnus 2010 from Estonia), Data, Toolbox and IT Expert in European planning cooperation programme ESPON